Romeo & Juliet: Sealed with a Kiss

-Romeo & Juliet: Sealed with a Kiss is a 2006 American animated romantic fantasy comedy-drama film loosely following the play Romeo and Juliet by William Shakespeare.
-The film is about two star-crossed seals, Romeo and Juliet (voiced by Daniel and Patricia Trippet respectively), who fall in love against the wishes of their warring families.
-It was released in Europe in mid-2006 and on October 27 in the United States.
+Romeo & Juliet: Sealed with a Kiss is a 2006 American animated musical romantic fantasy comedy-drama film loosely following the play Romeo and Juliet by William Shakespeare.
+The film is about two star-crossed sea lions, Romeo and Juliet (voiced by Daniel and Patricia Trippet respectively), who fall in love against the wishes of their warring families.
+It was released in Spain in mid-2006 and on October 27 in the United States.

-The film was written, animated, and directed entirely by one man, former Disney animator Phil Nibbelink.
+The film was directed, written, and entirely animated by former Disney animator Phil Nibbelink.
 The film, created on an estimated budget of $2 million, took 4½ years to complete and required 112,000 frames, all drawn by Nibbelink on a Wacom tablet directly into Flash 4 in combination with Moho software.
-Despite the film's negative reviews, it won an award in Best in Show at the Southwest Film Festival.
+While it received mixed-to-negative ratings, it won an award in Best in Show at the Southwest Film Festival.